-Meets at Bon Air Library at the 3rd Wednesday of the month, from 7 to 8 p.m.
+Meets at Bon Air Library on the third Wednesday of the month from 7-8 p.m.

 Central Between the Covers

-meets at Chester Library on the 1st Wednesday of the month, from 10:30 a.m. to noon.
+Meets at Chester Library on the first Wednesday of the month from 10:30 a.m. to noon.

 Clover Hill Critics

-meets at Clover Hill Library on the 3rd Friday of the month, from 11 a.m. to noon.
+Meets at Clover Hill Library on the third Friday of the month from 11 a.m. to noon.

 Meadowdale Teen Book Club

-Meets at the Meadowdale Library on the second Thursday of the month from 4 to 5p.m.
+Meets at the Meadowdale Library on the second Thursday of the month from 4-5 p.m.